Why we need to disrupt the family law sector in the UK

 Innovation won’t come from a website

 The volume and complexity of information in a divorce or separation make an easily navigable website attractive.
 But looking at how people actually behave it’s clear that innovation is unlikely to come in the form of a website.
-People don’t spend large chunks of time sitting down at their PCs submitting out a Form E for example.
+People don’t spend large chunks of time sitting down at their PCs submitting a Form E for example.
 And whether it’s a Form E or a questionnaire that auto-fills a Form E as Munby described in his address to the Family Law Bar Association last month – it’s still an outdated concept.
 People do things on the go – five minutes here and there on a mobile phone.
 The chunking of small bites of information that a user can pick up and put down several times is key.

-The mobile phone is also arguably the last private device – with tablets and laptops being commandeered by family members the phone is now the only place to have private conversations – something that could prove pivotal in the way users interact any new system.
+The mobile phone is also arguably the last private device – with tablets and laptops being commandeered by family members the phone is now the only place to have private conversations – something that could prove pivotal in the way users interact with any new system.
 Disruption starts with tackling a problem in a different way – changing the rules of the game – and success in this game will only come when innovators start with the person rather than the law.

 Agile innovation needs cultural change